Burnout Is Real — Here's How to Prevent It

 Monitor employees’ workloads.

 When staff members are asked to take on additional tasks, it can put them in a tricky position.
-On one hand, they might be excited to stretch their role and embrace the opportunity to move up in the company, but on the other hand, if they still have to fulfill their regular duties, the increased pressure can make them feel stressed and overwhelmed.
+On the one hand, they might be excited to stretch their role and embrace the opportunity to move up in the company, but on the other hand, if they still have to fulfill their regular duties, the increased pressure can make them feel stressed and overwhelmed.

 Focus on employees’ strengths.